-Avalanche airbag pack is a must-have versatile gear in several snow sports, such as split boarding, sledding, skiing, and snowboarding.
+An Avalanche airbag pack is a must-have piece of equipment for various snow sports, including split boarding, sledding, skiing, and snowboarding.

 Avalanche Airbag Pack and its Purpose